 Border Collie’s Adaptive Intelligence

-Believe it or not, the Border Collie isn’t all about obedience training and herding.
+But believe it or not, the Border Collie isn’t all about obedience training and herding.
 And while adaptive intelligence varies, most of them are born with high adaptive intelligence.

 For example, one owner tells us a story about her Border Collie: